sachinsadasivan/getting-started-with-machine-learning/README.md

 ## Overview

-AI is used to Building smart machines capable of performing tasks which typically require human intelligence
+Artificial Intelligence (AI) is used to Building smart machines capable of performing tasks which typically require human intelligence

 ## Machine Learning